Dubois scores in OT, Blue Jackets beat Bruins 2-1

-BOSTON (AP) — Pierre-Luc Dubois scored 52 seconds into overtime, Elvis Merzlikins stopped 25 shots and the Columbus Blue Jackets beat the Boston Bruins 2-1 Thursday night.

-Sonny Milano also scored for the Blue Jackets, tying the game two minutes into the third period.
-Dubois won it by finishing off a 2-on-1 rush with Seth Jones.
+Sonny Milano also scored for the Blue Jackets in his first game back since Dec.
+14. Rookie Elvis Merzlikins, who is filling in after starter Joonas Korpisalo was injured, stopped 25 shots to earn his second straight victory after Columbus lost his first nine appearances.

+“When you have injuries, nobody feels bad for you.
+Nobody stops.
+Nobody changes their game,” said Dubois, who has eight points in his last eight games, including three game-winning goals.
+“They all see an opportunity.”

-David Pastrnak scored his 30th goal of the season for Boston, and Tuukka Rask made 31 saves as the Bruins lost in overtime or a shootout for the third time in four games.
+Pastrnak scored his 30th goal of the season for Boston, and Tuukka Rask made 31 saves as the Bruins lost in overtime or a shootout for the third time in four games.
+Boston is tied with Washington at 59 points for the most in the NHL, recording a point in nine straight games despite winning just four of them.

+In all, the Bruins are 0-6 in shootouts and 2-5 in games that end in overtime.

+“It would be better if we won more of them,” Rask said.
+“But try not to get frustrated.
+Just keep plugging away and hopefully we’ll start turning those overtime losses into wins, too.”

 Columbus seemed to score in the first 17 seconds when Gustav Nyquist beat Rask, but the replay showed goaltender interference and the goal was waved off.
-Blue Jackets coach John Tortorella, who was fined $20,000 by the NHL for criticizing the officials after Sunday’s loss to the Chicago Blackhawks, held his temper.
+Tortorella, who was fined $20,000 by the NHL for criticizing the officials after Sunday’s loss to the Chicago Blackhawks, held his temper.

+“I think he was fine,” Jones said.
+“I think he was fine, for once.”

 It remained scoreless until Pastrnak scored five seconds into a man advantage — his NHL-leading 14th power-play goal of the season.
 Milano tied it when his centering pass bounced off Boston defenseman Matt Grzelcyk’s heel and past Rask.